lhcb/starterkit-lessons/second-analysis-steps/simulation-intro.md

 ## Choosing your Gauss Version

 Each release of Gauss v49 represents a different release of Sim09.
 You may want to run an older version of Gauss to verify something in a pre-existing MC dataset or for any number of other reasons.
-Here is a table matching each release to each Sim09 realease:
+Here is a table matching each Gauss v49 release to each Sim09 version:

 | Sim09 Version | Original Gauss Releases |
 | -- | -- |